kalaiselvan369/iOS/IB.md

 1. To access core location we have to import core location module
 2. Instantiate core location manager
-3. set the location manager delegate
+3. Use core location manager object to request permission
-4. use core location manager object to request permission
+4. Update the plist with all the location privay related key and value
-5. Update the plist with all the location privay related key and value
+5. Set the location manager delegate
-6. use core location manager to request one time location update
+6. Use core location manager to request one time location update
-7. once one time location is received, **stop location update**
+7. Once one time location is received, **stop location update**
-8. we need one more one time location update then request location again.
+8. If we need one more one time location update then request location again.

 ## Navigation Controller